GUIDE 2024

 2. How would you describe your review process?

-Once a document is ready, it must be reviewed to ensure that there are no errors and all essential elements are in place.
+Once a document is ready, it must be reviewed to ensure that there are no errors and that all essential elements are in place.

 You can share your review process and how you ensure that the document preparation and review processes are completed well before the submission deadline.